You are here

 Centers & Institutes

-The UW Astrobiology (UWAB) Program brings together faculty and students from ten different departments, and engages in cutting edge research regarding life in the cosmos.
-UWAB offers an interdisciplinary Dual-Title PhD Degree and Graduate Certificate via its Graduate Program, and organizes many outreach events and research seminars.
+The UWAB Program brings together faculty and students from ten (10) different departments, and engages in cutting edge research regarding life in the cosmos.
+Along with many research seminars and workshops, UWAB offers an interdisciplinary Dual-Title PhD Degree and Graduate Certificate via its Graduate Program.

 Institute for Data Intensive Research in Astrophysics & Cosmology (DiRAC)

 The DiRAC Institute’s mission is to build the world’s most advanced datasets, algorithms, and tools and use them to explore and understand the universe.
-This group includes faculty, research staff, and students focused on data-intensive research in all areas of astronomy, with particular emphasis on areas including solar system, time domain, and the Legacy Survey of Space and Time (LSST).
+This group includes faculty, research staff, and students focused on data-intensive research in all areas of astronomy, with particular emphasis on the solar system, time domain science, and the Legacy Survey of Space and Time (LSST).

 Asteroid Institute

 The Asteroid Institute is a B612 program which collaborates on asteroid-related STEM projects with major institutions around the world.
-UW Astronomy faculty and students (within DiRAC) are involved in contributing to development of asteroid detecting software, to understand what to expect for Planetary Defense in the age of LSST.
+UW Astronomy faculty and students (within DiRAC) are involved in contributing to development of asteroid detecting software, in the hopes of understanding what to expect for Planetary Defense in the age of LSST.

 Share